- K&N PRO

 |NASCAR IMC Contact:||Jason Christley, (386)-547-2469, firstname.lastname@example.org|

-The Procedure: The maximum starting field per the entry blank is 33 cars, including provisionals.
-The first 27 starting positions will be awarded through the group qualifying process and then there will be six provisionals available, if needed.
+The Procedure: The maximum starting field per the entry blank is 31 cars, including provisionals.
+The first 25 cars have secured starting positions through the group qualifying process, while the six remaining spots will be awarded through the provisional process.
 The race is scheduled for 150 laps (75 miles).